 It is a receipt given by the captain of the ship” of goods shipped on board his vessel.
 This important document used in foreign trade shows the description of goods, marks, weight, quantity and the freight.
 This certificate is treated as a document of title to the goods.

 It is a cheque on which -the amount of money payable in not mentioned by the drawer.
 It is kept blank to be filled in by the payee.

 It is an attempt to cut off all supplies from a town or seaport during a state of war by surrounding the place with troops or ships.

 It is a warehouse usually situated near the port where the imported goods can be stored temporarily pending the payment of import duty.
 The owners of the goods can be stored temporarily pending the payment of import duty.
 The owners of the goods have to furnish a bond to the customs authorities in this regard.

 Bonus shares are free shares issued to the shareholders out of accumulated reserves.
-These reserves are created by the company out of profits and thereafter they are capitalised by the issue of bonus, shares.
+These reserves are created by the company out of profits and thereafter they are capitalized by the issue of bonuses, shares.
 This is also known as a capitalized profit.

 Book debts are the amounts outstanding at a given date and owing to a trader by his customers as shown by the books of account.

 Boom is an upward rush of prices.
 It is the rapidity at which the price of particular goods increases in a particular market.
 In the boom period, general economic progress is witnessed.

 This is an important document used in foreign trade.
-When a ship requires repair, this bond is issued by the captain of the ship for procuring loan.
+When a ship requires repair, this bond is issued by the captain of the ship for procuring the loan.
 He procures loans by mortgaging the ‘bottom” or whole of the ship to regain it on the way of transit on condition that the caption/the ship-owner will repay the loan when the ship will reach safely to the destination.

 A broker is an intermediary agent in the purchase and sale of goods.